austinchristopher/watson-data-kits/index.md

 You'll need a [Bluemix account](https://console.ng.bluemix.net/registration/) and an instance of the {{site.data.keyword.knowledgekits_full_notm}} service.

 1. Go to the [Watson Content Knowledge Kits ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.stage1.bluemix.net/catalog/services/watson-content-knowledge-kits){: new_window} and either sign up for a free Bluemix account or log in.
-1. After you login in, Click **Create** and you will be taken to the dashboard page for this service instance.
+1. After you login in, click **Create** and you will be taken to the dashboard page for this service instance.

 **Note**: The examples below use cURL to call methods of the HTTP interface.
 You can install the version of cURL for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 You must install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.